plewis/plewis.github.io/phylogenetics/papers.md

 Lovette, I. J., and E. Bermingham.
 1999.
 Explosive speciation in the New World Dendroica warblers.
 Proc.
 R. Soc.
 Lond.
 B 266:1629-1636.

 Maddison W. P., Midford P. E., Otto S. P. 2007.
 Estimating a binary character’s effect on speciation and extinction.
 Systematic Biology 56:701–710.
+(Apr 23)

 Martins, E. P., and T. F. Hansen.
 1997.
 Phylogenies and the comparative method: a general approach to incorporating phylogenetic information into the analysis of interspecific data.
 The American Naturalist 149:646-667.
 (PGLS) (Apr 2)